Thriller 25: Thriller 25: Limited Japanese Single Collection

 On March 28, 2008, a limited edition of Thriller 25 was released in Japan.
-The limited-edition box set contains 14 tracks divided among seven CD singles from the Thriller album, with two tracks on each CD; the A-side being the main single taken from the original album, and a B-side.
+The limited-edition box set contains 14 tracks divided among seven CD singles from the Thriller album, with two tracks on each CD: the A-side, the main single from the original album, and a B-side.

-Each CD is housed in a mini-LP replica cardboard sleeve with the original Japanese artwork including Sony inner sleeves and "vinyl look" discs, with the set housed in a glossy 5" picture box with a Japanese and English lyric booklet and gold "King Of Pop" obi strip).
+Each CD is housed in a mini-LP replica cardboard sleeve featuring the original Japanese artwork, Sony inner sleeves, and "vinyl look" discs.
+The set is packaged in a glossy 5-inch picture box with a Japanese and English lyric booklet and a gold "King of Pop" obi strip).